syncfusion-content/windowsforms-docs/WindowsForms/DataBoundGrid/How-To/How-to-Use-PushButton-in-a-Column-and-Catch-the-User-clicking-it.md

 ---
 layout: post
-title: How-to-Use-PushButton-in-a-Column-and-Catch-the-User-clicking-it | Windows Forms | Syncfusion
+title: How-to-Use-PushButton-in-a-Column-and-Catch-the-User-clicking-it | WindowsForms | Syncfusion
 description: how to use pushbutton in a column and catch the user clicking it
-platform: windowsforms
+platform: WindowsForms
 control: DataBoundGrid
 documentation: ug
 ---